How Long Does a Felony Stay on Your Record? Confusing Law Explained

 Felony convictions can also impact a person’s Constitutional Rights.
 For example, United States Code 922(g) and 922(n) prohibit anyone who has been convicted of a felony from possessing or purchasing a firearm or ammunition.

-How long does a felony stay on your record?
-Well, until these records are sealed or expunged, they are public records and will have an impact.
+Until the records of felony are sealed or expunged, they are public records and will have an impact.

 Although each state has its own regulations regarding felonies as public records, as well as the amount of time that must pass before a person is eligible to have the record sealed or erased.